 #38: Mauve Shaggy Layers

 Show off your shag with a fun color that will rebel against society.
 While today’s images and role models tend to be a little straight laced in the hair department, you can be your own kind of beautiful with a bold red, pink or aqua.

 Shag haircuts can be worked into long hair.
 For this style, hair was layered and then curled to show off each different length.
-The shaggy yet pulled together beauty of this style is further accentuated with the deep dark purple hue colored into the strands.
+The shaggy yet pulled together beauty of this style is further accentuated with the deep dark plum hue colored into the strands.